Dog Training Toronto

 At Friendly K9 Dog Training Academy, we provide the very best training by our world-class dog training experts.
 To date we have trained over 8,000+ dogs in many different programs and we believe in an emotional relationship based approach when it comes to dog training at our academy.
 We cater to your dogs individual needs to help them to reach their full potential, guaranteed!

 One of the most commonly asked questions we get is, “What is your guarantee?”.
-The answer is simple: we offer life time support with every program you enrol in!
+The answer is simple: we offer lifetime guarantee and support with every program you enrol in!

 At Friendly K9 Dog Training Academy, we will work with you and your dog to determine the best training course.
 Our certified trainers will provide the very best instruction every day of your dog’s stay.
 Training is not over when the course is complete: training is forever.

 For your dog to stay sharp and continuously progress in their obedience, it is imperative that training be a part of their life everyday.
 Our certified trainers will provide you with the appropriate tools to continue training at home.

 Our post-training support is there to assist you should questions arise.
 Our goal is to help our human clients build a lifelong bond with their furry companions and we are here every step of the way.
 A friendly K9 dog is a client for life!